 PORR Group's score of 50 is higher than 72% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, PORR Group reported total carbon emissions of approximately 4,295,895,000 kg CO2e.
 This figure includes Scope 1 emissions of about 202,333,000 kg CO2e, Scope 2 emissions of approximately 21,721,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 4,071,841,000 kg CO2e.
 The latter includes various categories such as purchased goods and services (approximately 3,013,519,000 kg CO2e) and waste generated in operations (about 600,073,000 kg CO2e).
-For the year 2023, emissions data from Austria indicated Scope 1 emissions of about 76,449,000 kg CO2e, Scope 2 emissions of approximately 3,285,000 kg CO2e, and Scope 3 emissions of around 36,969,000 kg CO2e.
-The company has set ambitious reduction targets, aiming to cut specific GHG emissions by 55% by 2030 compared to 2020 levels for both Scope 1 and Scope 2 emissions.
-Additionally, PORR Group plans to reduce absolute GHG emissions by 43% by 2030, using 2024 as the baseline year, aligning with the 1.5-degree target of the Paris Agreement.
-These commitments reflect PORR Group's proactive approach to addressing climate change within the construction and engineering sector, demonstrating a clear strategy to reduce their carbon footprint significantly over the coming years.
+For 2023, the emissions data from various regions showed a total of approximately 161,991,000 kg CO2e in Scope 1, 20,504,000 kg CO2e in Scope 2, and 71,990,000 kg CO2e in Scope 3 emissions globally.
+Notably, the company has set ambitious reduction targets, aiming to cut specific GHG emissions by 55% by 2030 compared to 2020 levels for both Scope 1 and Scope 2 emissions.
+Additionally, they plan to reduce absolute GHG emissions by 43% by 2030, using 2024 as the baseline year, aligning with the 1.5-degree target of the Paris Agreement.
+PORR Group's commitment to sustainability is further evidenced by their participation in initiatives such as the Science Based Targets initiative (SBTi), where they have committed to near-term targets.
+However, they have not yet committed to a net-zero target.
+The emissions data and reduction initiatives reflect the company's ongoing efforts to address climate change and reduce its carbon footprint in the construction and engineering sector.

 Access structured emissions data, company-specific emission factors, and source documents